 - Leadership Council on Legal Diversity Pathfinder (2019)

-- Edward J. McFetridge American Inn of Court Associate
+- Edward J. McFetridge American Inn of Court Barrister

 - American Health Law Association, Member